Skip to content

 3. Reboot the instance.

-4. To confirm that the system correctly picks up the intended DNS server IP addresses, run the systemd-resolve command:
+4. To confirm that the system correctly uses the intended DNS server IP addresses, run the following command based on your Ubuntu version:

 systemd-resolve --status